Reporting an Incident

 This form should be used to report concerns regarding possible unauthorized animals/dogs on campus or animals/dogs that are out of control and the handler does not take effective action to control it, or the animal/dog is not housebroken.

 Please do not address the issue yourself.
 Service animals are not required to wear a vest or any identifying gear or tags.
 The Americans with Disabilities Act (ADA) protects owners of a Service Animal.
 Students are protected under ADA Title II (state and local government services) and ADA Title III (public accommodations and commercial facilities.
 Montana Tech's policy on Service Animals, Assistance Animals and Pets is located on the Student Disability Services web page.
-If you have questions please contact Vanessa Van Dyk in the Office of Human Resources.
+If you have questions, please contact Vanessa Van Dyk, Director of Human Resources and Title IX Coordinator.